| 1 | Ethiopian mountain adder |

 Maximum length: 164cm.

-This dangerously venomous snake inhabits the eastern slopes of the Andes in Peru and Bolivia, at altitudes of 890–2133 metres, potentially higher.
-This remote species lives so far from towns and villages that it doesn’t have a common name, only its Latin title of Bothrops monsignifer.
+This dangerously venomous snake inhabits the eastern slopes of the Andes in Peru and Bolivia, at altitudes of 890-2133 metres, potentially higher.
+It lives so far from towns and villages that it doesn’t have a common name, only its Latin title of Bothrops monsignifer.

 Rather than the darkest, thickest areas, this species tends to be found in slightly sparser forests with some sunlight exposure.
-At first glance, this is a fairly generic pitviper, yet their bodies are mainly a stony grey rather than yellow or beige.
+At first glance, this is a fairly generic pitviper, yet its body is mainly a stony grey rather than yellow or beige.

 This species was only discovered in 2019, in the Refugio Los Volcanes of Bolivia.
-If you get really unlucky, then your path could not only be blocked by this pitviper, but a volcano might erupt while you’re deciding what to do.
+If you’re really unlucky, your path could be blocked by this pitviper, and a volcano might erupt while you’re deciding what to do.

 | 3 | Northeastern hill krait |